yibn2008/fast-css-loader/README.md

 ## VS css-loader

-fast-css-loader has high performance when process large css file, here is an example when process a **24200+ lines** css file:
+fast-css-loader has higher performance when processing large css files, here is an example when process a **24200+ lines** css file:

 ```text